 - Dr. S. tends to allow independent work towards your goals, and does not look over your shoulder, unless you request it.

 If you are a Master student applicant, expect to work hard from the beginning, as you will graduate in two years.
-You should also consider a graduate certificate in Latin American Studies offered by the Latin American and Caribbean Studies Institute (LACSI) or a graduate certificate on Environmental Ethics offered by the Environmental Ethics Certificate Program (EECP) on campus.
+You should also consider a graduate certificate in Sustainability, Latin American Studies or Environmental Ethics offered on campus.

 If you are a Doctoral student applicant, you are supposed to be a member of a professional society already.
 Consider joining the Association of American geographers (AAG) or the Ecological Society of America (ESA); You should consider also joining the Integrative Conservation (ICON) program on campus, as to get exposed to current issues and get trained in effective navigation of the art and science of conservation.

-- Students seeking financial support for graduate degrees should apply to the competition for funds as Teaching Assistants or as Graduate School Research Assistants; in any case, the highest scores of GRE, TOEFL, and undergraduate GPA, along with strong letters of recommendation and a sound, academically engaging statement of purpose will help in this process.
+- Students seeking financial support for graduate degrees should apply to the competition for funds as Teaching Assistants or as Graduate School Research Assistants; in any case, the highest qualifications along with strong letters of recommendation and a sound, academically engaging statement of purpose will help in this process.
 Description of the process can be found in this departmental link